w3f/polkadot-wiki/docs/learn/learn-phragmen.md

 ### Phragmms (aka Balphragmms)

-`Phragmms`, formerly known as `Balphragmms`, is a new election rule inspired by Phragmén and developed in-house for {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
+`Phragmms`, formerly known as `Balphragmms`, is a new election rule inspired by Phragmén and developed in-house for Polkadot.
 In general, election rules on blockchains is an active topic of research.
 This is due to the conflicting requirements for election rules and blockchains: elections are computationally expensive, but blockchains are computationally limited.
 Thus, this work constitutes state of the art in terms of optimization.

 Proportional representation is a very important property for a decentralized network to have in order to maintain a sufficient level of decentralization.
 While this is already provided by the